crdx/ncspotx/README.md

-# xncspot
+# ncspotx

-**xncspot** is a wrapper around [ncspot](https://github.com/hrkfdn/ncspot).
+**ncspotx** is a wrapper around [ncspot](https://github.com/hrkfdn/ncspot).
 It uses [playerctl](https://github.com/altdesktop/playerctl) to find out which song is currently playing and sets it as the title of the terminal window in which ncspot is running.

 It can also notify on track change, and log a history of played tracks to a logfile.